Barn Swallow - Hirundo rustica

 Characteristics

-Barn SwallowThe barn swallow is about six inches long and has a dark slate blue head and wings.
-It has a dark rusty orange throat and forehead and a paler orange chest and underside.
+Barn SwallowThe barn swallow is about six inches in length and has a slate-blue head and wings.
+It has a rusty-orange throat and forehead and a pale orange chest and underside.
 It has a deeply forked tail.
-Males and females are similar, but the female's tail is a little less forked and her underparts are a little paler.
+Males and females are similar, but the female's tail is a little less forked, and her underparts are a little paler.

 Range